JuergenHollmann/JuergenHollmann/README.md

-- 👋 Hi, I’m @JuergenHollmann
+- 👋 Hi, my name is Jürgen Hollmann (@JuergenHollmann)
 - 👀 My hobby is programming since over 20 years
 - 🌱 I had currently learnt Dart and Flutter in 9 months in a fulltime "9-to-5-intensive-study" at App Akademie
-- 💞️ I’m looking to collaborate on teamwork
+- 💞️ I’m always interested in collaborate on teamwork
 - 📫 How to reach me: h.juergen.hollmann@gmail.com
 - 😄 Pronouns: "... doesn't work" - does not exist in my vocabulary
 - ⚡ Fun fact: no risk - no fun